 Please note that this position is one of several that will depart for service in Peru at the same time.
 It is unlikely that the departure date will change and applicants will be notified if the date does change.
 Please only apply if you are available on the date listed and if you can serve for the entire duration of the project.

-•Intermediate Spanish (written / spoken).
-Level that allows you to train rangers and volunteer park guards in wildlife monitoring and ecological data management.
+•Advanced low Spanish to train rangers and volunteer park guards in wildlife monitoring and ecological data management.

 •Ability to perform in extreme climatic conditions and high elevations (4105 m.a.s.l).